gitter-badger/azure-mobile-apps-node/README.md

 For steps 4-5, you can use any of the clients found in the [Client & Server Quickstarts](https://github.com/Azure/azure-mobile-services-quickstarts) to test.

+## GitHub Organization

+Our GitHub repository has one branch with code in it - master.
+Each version is tagged with the version when we release a new version.
+We have three suffixes for the release.
+An alpha release indicates that the API may be unstable between releases and the library may not pass the end to end tests yet.
+You should not use an alpha release in production or testing.
+We release alpha releases to provide an early look at the library.
+Has all the functionality we expect in the final release and should be API stable, so it can be used for development.
+A beta library release may not pass end to end tests yet.
+A GA release passes all end to end tests and is recommended for production code.

+We use [GitHub Issues](https://github.com/Azure/azure-mobile-apps-node/issues) to track all work with this library.
+We use Milestones to track the work going into a particular release.

 ## Contributing

 For information on how to contribute to this project, please see the [contributor guide](https://github.com/Azure/azure-mobile-apps-node/blob/master/contributor.md).

+## Contact Us

+We can be contacted via a variety of methods.
+The most effective are on Twitter (via @AzureMobile) and the [MSDN Forums](https://social.msdn.microsoft.com/forums/azure/en-US/home?forum=azuremobile)  If you need to reference a GitHub Issue, ensure you cut-and-paste the URL of the issue into the message.

 ## License